moinoddinkazi/SmallPythonProjects/README.md

-# PDF to DOCX Converter Project
+# Basic Python Projects for Learning